tupui/batman/doc/introduction.rst

 * :py:mod:`space`: defines the (re)sampling space,
 * :py:mod:`pod`: constructs the POD,
 * :py:mod:`tasks`: defines the context to compute each snapshot from,
-* :py:mod:`misc`: defines the logging configuration.
+* :py:mod:`misc`: defines the logging configuration and the settings schema.

 After JPOD has been installed, ``jpod`` is available as a command and it can be imported in python.
 It is a link to :py:mod:`ui`.
 The module imports the package and use the function defined in :py:mod:`driver`.

 Thus JPOD is launched using::

-    python jpod task.py
+    jpod settings.json

 An ``output`` directory is created and it contains the results of the computations of all the *snapshots*, the *pod* and the *predictions*.